-Abby Hood, Director of Academics, graduated from Mount Holyoke College with a bachelor’s in biology in 1999, after which she worked as a college laboratory instructor, sea turtle research technician, backcountry caretaker, wildlife rehabilitator, and advisor and work crew leader at a therapeutic work community located on an organic farm.
+Abby Hood, Academic Director & Interim Head of School, graduated from Mount Holyoke College with a bachelor’s in biology in 1999, after which she worked as a college laboratory instructor, sea turtle research technician, backcountry caretaker, wildlife rehabilitator, and advisor and work crew leader at a therapeutic work community located on an organic farm.
 Abby then returned to school and received her MS in ecological planning from the University of Vermont, studying the natural systems of New England.

 It was during the summers, rather than the school year, though, that Abby first identified her passion for teaching science to high school students.
 During one intensive week each summer, Abby taught field science to bright and motivated high school students at the Governor’s Institute of Vermont, science and technology program.
 She loved it, and the next thing she knew, she was teaching science full time at Oliverian.
-Abby has had many roles at Oliverian over the last decade, and currently serves as academic director and college counselor.
+Abby has had many roles at Oliverian over the last decade, and currently serves as Academic Director & Interim Head of School and college counselor.
 She loves Oliverian — its beautiful campus, kind and brilliant faculty, and most of all the interesting and spirited students who inspire her to keep learning and growing.
 In her free time, Abby enjoys hiking, running, skiing, canoeing, gardening, and spending quality time with her husband and two children.

 What do you love most about Oliverian?